JialiZhang1016/SubspaceIndexing_StiefelGrassmann/README.md

 classfication analysis based on Laplacian eigenface and graph Laplacian method, as well as center of mass on Grassmann manifold.
 Applied to several different datasets: nwpu-aerial-images, MNIST, cifar10

 <i>(b) folder "python_code"</i>

+files with same names and functions as matlab_code